 late 14c., earlier asaut (c.
 1200), "physical attack (on a person), sudden violent onslaught (on a place)," from Old French asaut, assaut "an attack, an assault, attacking forces" (12c.), from Vulgar Latin *adsaltus "attack, assault," from ad "to" (see ad-) + Latin saltus "a leap," from salire "to leap, spring" (see salient (adj.)).
 The -l- was restored, as in fault (n.), vault (n.1).
 In law by 1580s; historically, assault includes menacing words or actions coupled with present means to effect them; battery is an actual blow.

-"attack physically," early 15c., from Middle French asauter, assauter, from Vulgar Latin *assaltare (see assault (n.)).
+"attack physically," early 15c., assauten, from Old French asauter, assauter, from Vulgar Latin *assaltare (see assault (n.)).
 Related: Assaulted; assaulting.